The Challenges of Hyperparameter Tuning for Accurate Causal Effect Estimation: Conclusion

 \subsubsection{Acknowledgments}

 We would like to thank Ehud Karavani for invaluable feedback and suggestions.
 All three authors (DM, SS and PC) were supported by the ESRC Research Centre on Micro-Social Change (MiSoC) - ES/S012486/1.
 This research was supported in part through computational resources provided by the Business and Local Government Data Research Centre BLG DRC (ES/S007156/1) funded by the Economic and Social Research Council (ESRC).
+DM was also supported by the Engineering and Physical Sciences Research Council AI Hub for Causality in Healthcare AI with Real Data (CHAI) - EP/Y028856/1.